-Expands upon the advanced design concepts of ART 420 and utilizes the opportunity to work with real world clientele to create corporate brand identity designs, including all the required graphics.
-Uses instructor direction and peer review to refine usage of the design principles covered in the previous classes, creating professional-level designs.
+Expands upon the advanced design concepts of ART 425 (JST 425) and utilizes the opportunity to work with real-world clientele in the Jewish community to create corporate brand identity designs including all of the required graphics.
+Explores types of content used in design for the Orthodox community to ensure cultural relevance.
+Uses instructor direction and peer review to refine usage of the design principles covered in the previous classes, creating culturally appropriate, professional level designs.